-It depends on their age, overall health and genetics.
-As Labradors are considered as a working breed.
+It depends on their age, overall health, and genetics.
+Labradors are considered a working breed.
 Those in line of duty need more exercise than the household ones.

 Labrador puppies exercise routine

 After 3 months, you can start with a planned exercise routine for 5 minutes.
-Continuing the 5 minute rule for at least 1 year of age, will make the puppy accustomed to an healthy exercise routine.
+Continuing the 5-minute rule for at least 1 year of age will make the puppy accustomed to a healthy exercise routine.

 An elderly Labrador exercise routine

 The amount of exercise an elder Labrador needs highly depends on the dog’s overall health and can vary from one Labrador to another.
 Some labradors’ energy will slow down when they reach the age of 7 and others might remain active even at the age of 10.
 You have to keep an eye out for health issues like arthritis, dysplasia etc.

 These health issues can prevent a Labrador from playing and exercise.
 You may have to find an alternative exercise routine based on their conditions to keep them fit at an older age.
 Don’t forget to consult your vet before implementing any exercise routine for your elderly Labrador.

 The best form of exercise for an elderly Labrador would be gentle walking and swimming on daily basis.
 It will help them in recovering from joint pains.

 • They always look hyperactive; chewing things, jumping around, and barking.